niklasknoell/Microsat-gps-sim/README.md

 -
 -

+These variables are motivated by literature.
+ADD paper!!!

-It was found that ...... enable to get a lower error.
+It was found that ...... indeed enable to get a lower error.
 Incorporating .... this gives the following error plots, which after comparison with the previous error plots indeed shows that the error can be reduced.